aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 Mathematically sound.
 And insane.

+This isn't the label quality problem from Chapter 1—those shoes were at least correctly identified as footwear.
+This is a *structure* problem: the model treated identifiers as quantities.

 Because the model had been performing so well on validation data, no one thought to triple-check.
 One week later, they discovered they'd auto-ordered 50,000 units of toilet paper for their jewelry department.

 What's the failure here?
 In many ways, this is a "happy case" - at least the pipeline didn't crash, the system didn't error out, and nobody woke up at 3 AM to figure out why the website was down.